2 FAM 600

 (b) The needs of the student body as a whole.

-(9) Provide adequate fiscal and management supervision, and maintain a financial position which gives reasonable certainty that the school is capable of covering recurring operational expenses out of tuition or other school income without continuing direct U.S. Government assistance, unless the school can justify such assistance because of the school’s location in a foreign country, local laws and regulations, and other pertinent factors.
+(9) Provide adequate fiscal and management supervision and maintain a financial position which gives reasonable certainty that the school can cover recurring operational expenses out of tuition or other school income without continuing direct U.S. Government assistance, unless the school can justify such assistance because of the school’s location in a foreign country, local laws and regulations, and other pertinent factors.

 (10) Provide evidence that no other feasible means, such as local resources or increase in tuition, are currently available to the school for adequately financing a proposed expansion or improvements.